Academic matters

 International exchanges

 Credit systems will vary from institution to institution.
-To find out the required credit/course load requirements for your host institution, please view the documents below.
-Please note that the following is guidance for 2024/25 students - 2025/26 credit requirements will follow here shortly.
+To find out the required credit/course load requirements for your host institution, please use the sheet linked below.

 If your host institution has a term/quarter system rather than a semester system, you will be able to see how many credits you should take per term/quarter.